Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Bregman proximal point method and its approximations

 while \eqref{eq:OMD_original} leads to the simple update rule

-which is also known as the optimistic gradient descent-ascent (OGDA) update \cite{Mokhtari2020a,Mokhtari2020}.
+also known as OGDA \cite{Mokhtari2020a,Mokhtari2020}.
 To better illustrate the main idea, in \eqref{eq:ogda_update} we write the OGDA update as a combination of two terms: a ``prediction term'' $F(\vz_k)$ that serves as a surrogate for $F(\vz_{k+1})$, and a ``correction term'' $F(\vz_k)-F(\vz_{k-1})$ given by the deviation between $F(\vz_k)$ and its prediction in the previous iteration.
 If we make the optimistic assumption that the prediction error between two consecutive iterations does not change significantly, i.e., $F(\vz_{k+1})-F(\vz_{k})\approx F(\vz_{k})-F(\vz_{k-1})$, then it holds that $F(\vz_{k+1})\approx 2F(\vz_k)-F(\vz_{k-1})$ and we can expect \eqref{eq:ogda_update} to be a good approximation for \eqref{eq:BPP_simple}.

-Finally, we note that both mirror-prox and optimistic mirror descent methods only use first-order information (i.e., gradients) to approximate the BPP method.
+Finally, we note that mirror-prox and optimistic mirror descent methods only use first-order information to approximate the Bregman PPM.
 It is natural to ask whether one can exploit higher-order information to improve the accuracy of approximation and hence achieve faster convergence.
-While previous works \cite{Monteiro2010,Monteiro2012,Bullins2020} have explored such possibility for the mirror-prox method, to our best knowledge, no similar effort has been made for the optimistic mirror descent method.
+While previous works \cite{Monteiro2010,Monteiro2012,Bullins2022higher} have explored such possibility for the mirror-prox method, to the best of our knowledge, no similar effort has been made for the optimistic mirror descent method.
 Moreover, it remains unclear whether the current convergence analysis for the optimistic mirror decent method can be extended to more general composite saddle point problem.
-In the rest of the paper, we close these gaps and present a general framework for optimistic methods, following the viewpoint in \cite{Mokhtari2020a}.
+In this paper, we close these gaps and present a general framework for optimistic methods, following the viewpoint in \cite{Mokhtari2020a}.

-\section{Main algorithm: the Generalized Optimistic Method}
+\section{Main algorithm: the generalized optimistic method}

-In this section, we present the generalized optimistic method, which extends the ``optimistic'' idea described above in the OGDA method for approximating the BPP method.
-Our proposed scheme is able to handle the composite structure in \eqref{eq:minimax} and can utilize second-order and higher-order information as we shall discuss in the upcoming sections.